 We have been going through the process of testing and refining ideas for the Regeneration Plan.
 This has included reviewing the 2007 Masterplan and the park's historic importance, workshops with key stakeholders and public consultation.

 This has led to the identification of a Regeneration Plan that is practical, achievable and responds to these findings and the wishes expressed by the community.
-This summer the plan was approved by the Council.
+In Summer 2017 the plan was approved by the Council.